Wyoming Staged An Epic Clap Back At Their Senator Using Tutus & A Hashtag

 Enzi's comments sparked an immediate response from all of the expected places, including the Wyoming Democratic Party.
 "Senator Enzi’s comment was not just inappropriate, it was ugly and indicative of a kind of backwards thinking that has no place in today’s society," Joe M. Barbuto, Chair of the Wyoming Democratic Party, said in his official statement.
 "It only makes matters worse that his remark was made to a group of young students.
 Let me be clear: no one deserves or is asking to be punished for simply being who they are.
 The Senator should already know that."

-Click through to see some of our favorite photos of the people of Wyoming wearing tutus to bars and loving it.
+Click through to see some of our favourite photos of the people of Wyoming wearing tutus to bars and loving it.

 If you are a trans person thinking about suicide or experiencing a crisis, please call the Trans Lifeline at 1-877-565-8860 for confidential support from other trans individuals.